-It’s a question that’s been around as long as SnowSkool has been running ski and snowboard instructor courses (18 years to be exact!): which is faster - skiing or snowboarding?
+It’s a question that’s been around nealry as long as SnowSkool has been running ski and snowboard instructor courses (18 years to be exact!): which is faster - skiing or snowboarding?

 With both sports relying heavily on gravity, to get from top to bottom of a mountain, perhaps it’s not as simple as you think?
 (We actually think it is...)

 But let’s look at the detail:

 Skiing vs snowboarding: Which is faster for beginners?

 As a beginner, it's a lot easier for skiers to keep their centre of mass over and between their skis; whereas boarders must constantly concentrate on their centre of mass shifting between their edges.

 While this may not make a huge difference to speed, it’ll affect the rider’s confidence levels and interrupt forward momentum, resulting in a slower pace.

 Skiing vs snowboarding: Which is faster for intermediates & advanced?

 Even as you get better at both sports, the odds are still stacked against snowboarders.

 While both skiers and snowboarders could be bombing the same slope, on the same tuned board/skis with the same wax, the largest amount of drag is experienced by the person on the plank.

 The human body moves a lot more efficiently in forward-motion than it does laterally (try sprinting sideways) and when you turn on skis the symmetry of your body is the same for left and right turns, whereas boarders there is a lot of asymmetry between toes turns and heels turns.

 Ultimately, the skier’s straightforward tuck position reduces drag significantly more than the snowboarders.
 Inevitably, this results in higher top speeds for skiers.